MahanRahmati/mastodon-entities/README.md

 ## Introduction

-A Dart package containing Mastodon entities.
+This package provides classes for working with Mastodon API entities in Dart.

+## Features

+- Handles all entity types defined in Mastodon API docs.
+- Provides serialization and deserialization methods for working with entities.

 ## Installation